swetanshusbp/HackAI_Hack-230550_Final_Round/README.md

 5. At first, we thought of integrating with Class modules in python.
 Preferred much more simplicity so stuck to the above step.

+6. We had a bit of trouble with version conflicts because of the development environments being different among our teammates.
+The modules giving us a hard time were Tensorflow and Keras.
+Thankfully, we managed to resolve it thanks to using two requirements.txt files.
+The version conflict was present in the Stock_Prediction module and more about it can be explored in detail.
+If you would like to resolve the issue, please feel free to pull a fork and raise a pull request as needed.

-6. Woo, integrating the models into the uAgents eco-system was a nice and refreshing challenge ... we would love to attend more of this!
+7. Woo, integrating the models into the uAgents eco-system was a nice and refreshing challenge ... we would love to attend more of this!